JamesAnthonyPino/modelbind/README.md

 to do is allow the user to update the form, then do something with the modified model.
 It's simple, effective, and easy to use.

+### Download
+Just download the minfied version (modelbind.jquuery.min.js) from this Github page.
+No other files are required.

 ### Example
 Below is a simple example of a model being bound to a form using the attribute "data-field-name".
 Once you update any of the form fields, the model is updated.